NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 {: .callout}

 Let's look at the default selected boxes:
-- **Product type**: Monthly averaged ensemble members
+- **Product type**: Monthly averaged reanalysis by hour of day
-- **Variable**: 2m temperature
+- **Variable**: Total precipitation
-- **Year**: 2019
+- **Year**: 2003
 - **Month**: June
-- **Time**: 00:00
+- **Time**: 06:00
 - **Format**: NetCDF

-Please note that the year, month and time may be different (depends on the current date when the request is done!).
+Please note that it is always good practice to select a small sample of data (in the present instance we take only one month) to check that it meets your needs!

-And apart from the date, all the other default values introduce notions we do not understand yet!
+Another issue here may be that apart from the variable and date, all the other boxes ticked involve notions that we do not understand yet..

-## What is 2m temperature?
+## What is 2m total precipitation?

 We selected [ERA5 monthly averaged data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form) so we expected to get surface variables only.

-In fact, we get all the variables on a single level and usually close to the surface.
-Here *2m temperature* is computed as the temperature at a reference height (2 metres).
+In fact, we get all the variables on a single level and usually close to the surface (for example the *2m temperature* is computed as the temperature at a reference height at 2 metres).

 ## Data format: GRIB versus NetCDF